-Days You're Most Likely to Have a Break Up
+Days Couples Are Most Likely to Break Up

 If you've ever broken up, what time of year did it happen?

 For those of you wondering if you and your honey are headed toward impending doom (or if you’re the type that stalks a couple online and tries to predict when they’re going to break up) then you’re at the right place!
 After analyzing data and comparing relationships, I can tell you which days are more likely to end with broken hearts and sitting alone on a couch with a tub of ice cream.

 The First 3 Months of Your New Adventure

 You are most likely to have a breakup in the first three months of your relationship.